Quickstart

-Go from zero to fully passwordless authentication in just a few minutes - with or without a Passage account.
+Go from zero to fully passwordless authentication in just a few minutes with Passage by 1Password.

 Here's what is covered in this quick start guide: